-The findings we uncovered from the ABS data showed, the average Operating Profit by company size in Australia was:
+The findings we uncovered from the ABS data showed that the average Operating Profit by company size in Australia was:

-- For the 2017-18 financial year, micro-businesses (0-4 employees) average profit margin across all industries was 23.2%.
-Industries that had the largest average profit margin include real estate services (55.4%) and health care and social assistance (42.7%).
-The lowest was mining with a 0.7% profit margin.
+- For the 2017-18 financial year, the average profit margin for micro-businesses (0-4 employees) across all industries was 23.2%.
+Industries with the most significant average profit margin include real estate services (55.4%) and health care and social assistance (42.7%).
+The lowest was mining, with a 0.7% profit margin.

 - Businesses with 5-19 employees for the 2017-18 financial year experienced a 7.9% average profit margin across all industries.
 The industries with the highest profit margin were real estate services (23.6%) and agriculture and forestry (18.5%).

 - Those with 20-199 employees across all industries in the 2017-18 financial year had an average profit margin of 6.3% compared to 6.5% the year before.
-Rental and real estate services had the highest profit margin with a huge 23.4%.
+Rental and real estate services had the highest profit margin at 23.4%.

 What is the average profit margin by industry in Australia?

-- The Agriculture, Forestry, and Fishing industry average profit margin is 15.5%
+- The Agriculture, Forestry, and Fishing industry's average profit margin is 15.5%

-- The Mining industry average profit margin is 24.0%
+- The Mining industry's average profit margin is 24.0%

-- The Manufacturing industry average profit margin is 6.1%
+- The Manufacturing industry's average profit margin is 6.1%

 - The Electricity, Gas, Water and Waste Services average profit margin is 7.2%

-- The Construction industry average profit margin is 9.5%
+- The Construction industry's average profit margin is 9.5%

-- The Wholesale Trade industry average profit margin is 3.6%
+- The Wholesale Trade industry's average profit margin is 3.6%

-- The Retail Trade industry average profit margin is 4.8%
+- The Retail Trade industry's average profit margin is 4.8%

-- The Accommodation and Food Services industry average profit margin is 8.3%
+- The Accommodation and Food Services industry's average profit margin is 8.3%

-- The Transport, Postal and Warehousing industry average profit margin is 9.7%
+- The Transport, Postal and Warehousing industry's average profit margin is 9.7%

-- The Information Media and Telecommunications industry average profit margin is 10.8%
+- The Information Media and Telecommunications industry's average profit margin is 10.8%

 - The Administrative and Support Services industry average profit margin is 8.7%